grwells/latex-toolkit/README.md

 ```

 # Future Feature Ideas
-1. Config file to pass startup commands to vim/neovim after startup.
-See [commands](https://neovim.io/doc/user/starting.html) documentation for passing commands to neovim from command line.
-Ex. `nvim "+set cc=80" <filename>`.

-2. Project export as an archive/zipped archive.
+- [ ] Project export as an archive/zipped archive.
 This would reduce file size, make more transportable with git directories, _etc._

-3. Option/Command/Argument Completion.
-It would be nice to have command completion via tabs in commmand line.
-Currently broken, not sure why.
+- [ ] Option/Command/Argument Completion.
+LuaArgparse generates completion script, installing on system requires command name match... needs some fiddling.